mushtaq96/my_tech/Prompts.md

 ### Top 1% JD→CV Optimization Prompt (ATS + Truth + No Credibility Risks)

-I will paste a full job description (in German).
+I will paste a full job description (in German) and my current resume.
 Please:

+1. Keyword Gap Analysis
-1. Identify missing or weak keywords in my CV compared to the JD.
+- Identify missing or weak keywords in my CV compared to the JD.
+- Use the exact German keywords from the JD (important for ATS).

+2. Safe Incorporation Strategy

-2. Suggest realistic ways I can incorporate them truthfully into my resume.
+- Suggest realistic ways I can incorporate them truthfully into my CV.

-3. Do not insert technologies, frameworks, or methodologies that conflict with what I’ve actually used (e.g., don’t mix Spring Boot with ASP.NET, or Bootstrap with React/Next.js).
-If the JD lists something I don’t know, instead suggest how I can highlight transferable equivalents or adjacent experience.
+- Do not invent or assume technologies I haven’t used.
+- If the JD lists something I don’t know, suggest how to highlight transferable equivalents or adjacent experience.

-4. Use the exact German keywords from the JD (important for ATS), but explain all reasoning and strategy to me in English.
+- Never combine mutually exclusive technologies in the same project bullet (e.g., Supabase vs. MongoDB, React vs. Angular, Kubernetes vs. pure Serverless).
+If unsure, give me Option A/Option B versions and let me choose.

+3. Conflict & Timeline Guardrails

+- Respect timeline accuracy (e.g., Supabase only from 2021 onwards).
+- Before final output, do a quick conflict check for contradictory tech stacks.
+If there’s a risk, flag it and provide alternatives.
+- If a technology is relevant but not tied to a specific project, recommend placing it in Skills or Summary instead.

-5. Organize results into 3 clear groups:
+4. Organize results into 3 clear groups:
 (a) Direct matches → Skills/keywords I already have but should emphasize more.

-    (b) Transferable equivalents → I don’t have the exact thing, but I have something close that I can truthfully frame.
+(b) Transferable equivalents → Not an exact match, but I have something close I can truthfully frame.

-    (c) True gaps → Skills/keywords I cannot fill; mark them clearly so I don’t try to fake them, but so I can prepare to discuss them in interviews.
+(c) True gaps → Skills/keywords I cannot fill.
+Mark them clearly so I don’t fake them but can prepare for interviews.

+5. Placement Guidance
-6. For each keyword/phrase, also recommend the best section of my CV (summary, skills, experience, education, or cover letter) where I should place it for maximum effect.
+- For each keyword/phrase, recommend the best section of my CV where I should place it (Summary, Skills, Experience, Education, Cover Letter).

+6. Optimization Rules
-7. Optimize suggestions for ATS keyword scanning, but also make sure they read naturally to a human recruiter.
+- Optimize suggestions for ATS keyword scanning but keep them natural for human recruiters.
+- Always prioritize truth over keyword stuffing.
+- You may suggest slight embellishments (e.g., framing adjacent experience more strongly), but you must:
+  (a) Tell me exactly which part is being embellished.
+  (b) Confirm whether it’s realistic for me to self-learn quickly so I can defend it confidently in an interview.

+## Top 1% Prompts for telc B2 Speaking Practice with LLMs

 Absolutely!
 Here are HIGH-IMPACT, ready-to-use prompts designed especially for rapid **telc B2 oral exam** practice—tailored for LLMs with audio/chat.
 These prompts maximize vocabulary, fluency, grammar (including cases!), and authenticity.
 Use them directly (as text or voice) any time, in any new session, for super-effective practice.

-***

-## Top 1% Prompts for telc B2 Speaking Practice with LLMs

 ### 1. General Speaking Simulation